jwilkinson1122/custom_addons/nwp_pod_diagnostic_report/README.rst

 #.
 Click 'Create'.
 #.
 Provide a name and any other personal information.
 #.
 Click 'Save'.
-4 - Create a center
+4 - Create a practice
 #.
-Go to 'Administration / Centers'
+Go to 'Administration / Practices'
 #.
 Click 'Create'.
 #.
 Provide a name, prefix for Encounter sequence and any other information.
 #.
 Click 'Save'.